Inventory management is the process of organizing and managing stock throughout the supply chain.

 Why is inventory management important?

 Effective inventory management is essential for ensuring a business has enough stock on hand to meet customer demand.
-If inventory management is not handled properly it can result in a business either losing money on potential sales that can’t be filled or wasting money by stocking too much inventory.
+Poorly-handled inventory management can result in a business either losing money on potential sales that can’t be filled or wasting money by stocking too much inventory.

 Whether you’re a small business or company using enterprise resource planning (ERP), inventory management helps your business do a number of important things: